usaid-cs/yesterday-i-learned/life.md

 - Believing you are a winner [makes you a worse person](https://medicalxpress.com/news/2018-08-believing-youre-winner-men-testosterone.html) ("gives men a testosterone boost and promiscuous disposition").
 Touching physical cash also gives you a similar testosterone boost.
 - "Your emotions are a good guide for the fears of others.
 Your analysis, whether technical, fundamental, etc. is a good guide on where to place your greed.
 When the two don't match, that's where you profit." - /u/EHC11375
 - The correct response to "You ask too much of me" is ["You are not asking enough from yourself."](https://www.reddit.com/r/GetMotivated/comments/59qvsq/image_just_joking_around_when_my_friend_dropped/)
+- Remember your goals are set *so you will achieve something*.
+[Don't "meet your daily quota", don't work on those goals because they are your goals; don't let your goals become you](https://www.justindfuller.com/2022/01/living-on-24-hours-a-day/).
+Change your goals if you need to.
+Be sure they always align with what you want out of your life.
+- Your achieving your goal involves a lot of practice, [practice makes *permanent*](https://www.reddit.com/r/LifeProTips/comments/s4w46a/lpt_practice_doesnt_make_perfect_it_makes/)---it is hard to unlearn a bad habit.
+You need to practice the right way.

 ## Family / relationship values

 > "Only women, children, and dogs are loved unconditionally.
 A man is only loved under the condition that he provides something." - [Chris Rock](https://www.youtube.com/watch?v=aLRl14axhAM)

+- "First dates should always be at a coffee shop, ice cream place, that sorta thing.
+Something quick where there's talking and not a lot of money involved.
+If you hate them just finish your coffee, say you had a good time, and leave, like my dad did." - /u/Mhopkins892
 - "When a person cheats they are directly attacking the foundation of their family unit." - ameminator
 - Sooner or later you realise they only ever had scraps to give.
 You can either accept that or look elsewhere for food.
 - Tell your children [they can use you as an excuse to not go somewhere they don't want to go](https://old.reddit.com/r/Parenting/comments/pjqcmu/parenting_tip_you_have_no_clue_what_is_happening/hbyczck/) (i.e. "my mom won't let me").
 This builds trust and lets them know you can be relied on.
 - "No man should ever get between his wife and her ice cream" - [LockPickingLawyer](https://www.youtube.com/watch?v=lod_LUp3ggc)
 - Sending nudes to others when you are in a relationship [is cheating](https://www.reddit.com/r/relationship_advice/comments/k1cgvt/married_men_if_your_wife_sends_a_topless_pics_to/), according to Reddit's consensus.
 - "If you ever do anything good for your kids, take a picture of that shit.
 If you hug them, take a picture.
 If you feed them, take a picture.
-‘Cause you never know when you might need receipts of love." - [Chris Rock](https://scrapsfromtheloft.com/2018/02/15/chris-rock-tamborine-transcript/), some sort of veteran
+'Cause you never know when you might need receipts of love." - [Chris Rock](https://scrapsfromtheloft.com/2018/02/15/chris-rock-tamborine-transcript/), some sort of veteran
 - There is no point being angry at the man who fucked your wife.
 [Don't do anything stupid like fighting or killing him](https://www.reddit.com/r/relationship_advice/comments/h9wv4x/update_you_were_right_i_ignored_every_single_one/), because [cheating on you is perfectly legal](https://familyllb.com/learn/adultery-and-affairs-understanding-the-basis-for-divorce-in-ontario/) (not even a crime! doesn't affect custody and spousal support!) but killing a man is not.
 - Women don't actually want to argue; arguing is not their thing.
 Winning *is* their thing.
 They win by arguing, or by refusing to argue.
 As long as they win, they don't care.
 - A partner who says ["I am the good-looking one"](https://www.reddit.com/r/relationship_advice/comments/gzr9c5/i_31m_told_my_girlfriend_30f_that_she_is_not_a/fthtt4k/) is saying you are the bad-looking one.